loriscn12/fun-golang/README.md

-# Welcome to the golang-project!!!
+# This is a golang-project